Show Notes

 - excludes analogies, intro/outro, and music

-- transcript coverage: Audited core scientific claims and thematic content described in the transcript, focusing on confinement-induced phenotype switching, HMGB2-mediated chromatin remodeling, cytoskeletal changes, LINC/Nesprin involvement, Notch/BRN2 axis, and drug-tolerance implications as presented in the article.
+- transcript coverage: Audited core scientific claims and themes described in the transcript: confinement-driven phenotype switching (go-or-grow), HMGB2-mediated chromatin remodeling, cytoskeletal (acetylated tubulin cage) remodeling, Nesprin2/LINC association, Notch/BRN2 axis in invasion, and drug-tolerance implications.

 QC Summary: